The World Unchained

 The weight of the tone of the speech can only be captured if you see the film, but written out here, we can see that Schultz is able to undermine Candie’s ignorant racism with his poignant and authoritative presentation.
 Candie, a self-professed Francophile who, although he does not know the language, insists on being called Monsieur Candie, is left stunned and confused.

 Of course, our context is quite different.
 The context of slavery-era Southern United States is a far cry from present day Govan and Linthouse.
 I’ll even say that we live in a fortunate part of Scotland with a long heritage of fighting for social justice.
 But have we grown complacent?
-Perhaps we don’t have slaves in our context, but throughout our congregation and parish there are new battles to be fought.
+Perhaps we don’t have enslaved people in our context (at least not in the manner in which people were enslaved in the United States in the past), but throughout our congregation and parish there are new battles to be fought.
 Among others, the people who suffer in poverty, the people who struggle with addiction, the people who have immigrated from other countries, the people who seek asylum – they all suffer under various institutions of injustice here.
 Maybe we’re responsible for some of that with our behaviour.
 In Django Unchained, white people are appalled at the scandal of a black man on a horse.
 I’ve heard people express their shock about the scandal of a recent immigrant with a bankcard or a mobile phone.

 No matter how much we try—and we do try—justice is not the way of Scotland, the United Kingdom or any other nation.
 Nations are made up of all kinds of people with very different ideals, some of which propagate institutionalised oppression.
 In reality, the Church looks very much the same, and while I am grateful to God that the Church of Scotland and that Govan and Linthouse Parish Church are very much composed of a diverse body of people, I think we can unite in discipleship under the leadership of one man, our Lord and Saviour Jesus Christ.